mejanros/s2Pred/README.md

 ____

-#### note: To do not turn this readme so extensively, I'll comment only on some points about this project.
-I wanna thank you to be here and if you have some suggestions or want to contact me for whatever reason, feel free.
+#### Note: To do not turn this readme so exhaustive, I'll comment only some points about the project. *I wanna thank you to be here and if you have some suggestions or want to contact me for whatever reason, feel free :D*.
   <a href="https://www.linkedin.com/in/jean-rodrigues/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white"   target="_blank"></a>
 ____

-#### It's time to contextualize our business problem, so take a coffee and lets to a little story.
+## It's time to contextualize our business problem, so take a coffee and lets to a little story.

 You are the data scientist at Rossmann and suddenly you start receiving calls, emails, and telegram messages from many managers.
 They are contacting you to ask for a sales forecast for the next 6 weeks.